felixlopz/hubrise-test-task/content/apps/uber-eats/en/receive-orders.md

 New orders must be switched to one of the above statuses within 10 minutes.
 Orders which are still pending after this period of time are automatically cancelled by Uber Eats.

 You can only update the status of an order once.
 Further changes are ignored by Uber Eats.
-Therefore you cannot cancel or deny an order which has already been accepted.
+Therefore, you cannot cancel or deny an order which has already been accepted.

 ### When the Status Changes in HubRise